hanami/guides/content/v1.3/introduction/getting-started.md

 ...
 ```

-(You could also extend this to the specs if you'd like,
+You could also extend this to the specs if you'd like,
-but changing the path can affect users so you may want to repeat yourself there.)
+but changing the path can affect users so you may want to repeat yourself there
+(to make a potentially breaking change for users harder to implement).

 ## Wrapping Up